makelon/recondere/README.md

 ### The web frontend

 To use the web interface, replace the `API_URL` placeholder in [webpack.config.js](webpack.config.js#L1) with the correct URL to the backend service and run `npm run build:static`.
 The `dist/static` folder can then be deployed as a static site on any hosting provider or used directly with a local web browser.
+It can also be served from the backend service, which may be preferable on VPS-like hosting solutions.
+The URL to access it is then the same as `API_URL` (i.e. [http://localhost:8080](http://localhost:8080) with the default configuration).

 ### The CLI frontend